 Mileage in the grant application can be considered for transporting subjects to and from your program.

-This school counseling project must be completed by December 2021 and must advance the counseling profession.
+This school counseling project must be completed within a year of receiving grant funds and must advance the counseling profession.

 Only one Schultz Foundation for Advancing Counseling application may be submitted per grant cycle.
 Duplication of any application will result in the forfeiture of grant funds.